lauracondon/pands-project2021/README.md

 Seaborn also comes with inbuilt colour palettes which can be assigned using '*set_palette*'.
 These palettes include pastel, dark and their own variation on colorblind **[8]**.

 A dark background is added to all graphs using '*set_style("dark")*'.
 This is done to provide increased contrast with the markers, histograms etc. to be plotted **[9]**.
-Other preconfigured options include white, whitegrid, darkgrid and ticks.
+Other preconfigured options available include white, whitegrid, darkgrid and ticks.

 ### **Step 3 - Summarise the Dataset**